Police: Motorcyclist critically injured in downtown Salt Lake City crash | Gephardt Daily

-SALT LAKE CITY, Utah, March 18, 2024 (Gephardt Daily) — Police are investigating a crash involving a motorcyclist that has closed a section of 200 East in downtown Salt Lake City.
+SALT LAKE CITY, Utah, March 18, 2024 (Gephardt Daily) — A 28-year-old motorcyclist was critically injured in a crash Monday evening that closed a section of 200 East in downtown Salt Lake City.

 Police responded about 5:25 p.m.
-Monday to the crash near 350 South and 200 East.
+Monday to the crash involving a motorcycle and a Mazda CX5 on 200 East near 350 South.
 The crash and investigation has closed 200 East from 300 South to 400 South, Salt Lake City police said.

+Police say the motorcyclist was taken to an area hospital with life-threatening injuries.
+He did not appear to be wearing a helmet, police said.

-Police say the motorcyclist was critically inured in the crash.
-The driver of the other vehicle involved remained at the scene, police said.
+The driver of the Mazda, a 61-year-old woman, remained at the scene and cooperated with police.

 Traffic delays in the area are expected to last “several hours,” according to police.